Permanental fields, loop soups and continuous additive functionals: Isomorphism theorem

-We now obtain a Dynkin type isomorphism theorem that relates permanental fields with kernel $u$ to \cafs of a Markov process with potential density $u$.
-We can do this very efficiently by employing a special case of the Palm formula for Poisson processes $\mathcal{L}$ with intensity measure $\xi$ on a measurable space $\mathcal{S}$, see \cite[Lemma 2.3]{Bertoin}, which states that for any positive function $f$ on $\mathcal{S}$ and any measurable functional $G$ of $\mathcal{L}$
+We now obtain a Dynkin type isomorphism theorem that relates permanental fields with kernel $u$ to continuous additive functionals of a Markov process with potential density $u$.
+We can do this very efficiently by employing a special case of the Palm formula for Poisson processes $\mathcal{L}$ with intensity measure $\xi$ on a measurable space $\mathcal{S}$, see \cite{Bertoin}, Lemma~2.3, which states that for any positive function $f$ on $\mathcal{S}$ and any measurable functional $G$ of $\mathcal{L}$

-For $ \phi, \rho\in \mathcal{R}_{\|\cdot\|}^{+}$ we define
+For $ \phi, \rho\in\mathcal{R}_{\|\cdot\|}^{+}$, we define

-Obviously, $\th^{\rho,\phi}\ge 0$.
+Obviously, $\th^{\rho,\phi}\ge0$.